Platforms love a UI update - and suddenly a simple task becomes a scavenger hunt.

 Whether you're handling ads, content, or community management, ensuring you have the right permissions is crucial for smooth operations.
 We’ll show you the ways you can request access to a Facebook Page, so you can get to work managing your clients' Pages without a hitch.

-While most clients’ Pages are part of a Business Portfolio, Facebook Pages can be standalone pages managed outside of Meta Business Suite, too.
+While most clients’ Pages are part of a business portfolio, Facebook Pages can be standalone pages managed outside of Meta Business Suite, too.

 The methods to get access to a Page and the available roles depend on whether it is part of a portfolio or not.